mperezjigato/chomputationalchemistry/tableMATERIALSABINITIO17082023.md

 |    Hybrid SCALING   |  -      |   -      | -   |    -   |   -  |   -  |   -    |

 [^1]: The VASP 6 licence documents have been completed, signed and submitted to the authors for validation.
-[^2]: The ABINIT documentation discusses a bug in test suite for the former versions.
-Our GENIUS installed versions (8) seem to fall within those with the bug.
-I have installed a conda ubuntu 9.8 version on the DSI guest2 laptop which should allow checking this point.
+[^2]: The ABINIT documentation discusses a bug in test suite for the former versions (current version is 9.10.0).
+Our GENIUS installed versions (8.8.3 and 8.4.4) seem to fall within those with the bug.
+I have tried the Ubuntu ABINIT 9.6.0 installation, which unfortunately exhibits the same problem.
+Recently, a conda 9.8.0 ABINIT version has been installed on the DSI guest2 laptop which should allow to check this point.